One of my favourite book genres is Fantasy, so I thought that I would write a post where I recommend my favourite fantasy books.

 This series follows Harry Potter, a boy who as a baby defeated the most powerful evil wizard, through his journey at Hogwarts School for Witchcraft and Wizardry.
 Every year, he has an adventure with his best friends Ron Weasley and Hermione Granger, before the epic ending at the end of the seventh book, Harry Potter and the Deathly Hallows.
-The books above are the set that I have owned since my eleventh birthday, and almost five years later, with countless reads, they are somehow still going strong!
+The books above are the set that I have owned since my eleventh birthday, and countless reads later, they are somehow still going strong!

 Best book in the series: Harry Potter and the Order of the Phoenix

 So, there are my favourite fantasy books.
 Obviously, I can’t list every fantasy book I have ever read, and there are many many books that I haven’t read.